murphynd/Mr.Robogers/README.md

 Output: "0, 1, 2, 3, 4"
 Include similar specifications in your README for all behaviors your program demonstrates.

+Spec: The program returns numbers that start with 1
+Input: "4"
+Output: "1"

+Spec: The program returns a range of numbers from 0 to the users inputted number
+Input: "4"
+Output: "0, 1, 2, 3, 4"
+Include similar specifications in your README for all behaviors your program demonstrates.

+Spec: The program returns a range of numbers from 0 to the users inputted number
+Input: "4"
+Output: "0, 1, 2, 3, 4"
+Include similar specifications in your README for all behaviors your program demonstrates.

 ## Setup/Installation Requirements